 Assistant U.S. Attorney Sean Farrell reminded U.S. District Court Judge William J. Martini’s court that Raia’s three former allies, Matt Calicchio, Michael Holmes and Freddie Frazier, testified under oath that he directed them to pay low-income residents in exchange for votes in 2013.

-However, Raia simply dismissed the sworn testimony by saying that the trio acted on their own.
+However, Raia simply dismissed their sworn testimony by saying that the trio acted on their own.

 “I don’t know what the truth was to them.
 I wasn’t involved in what they were doing,” Raia simply stated.

-Farrell went on to say to Raia that it wasn’t Holmes, Frazier or Calicchio running for office in 2013 and they weren’t the ones pushing for a yes vote on a referendum to roll back rent controls because they aren’t real estate developers like Raia.
+Farrell went on to remind Raia that it wasn’t Holmes, Frazier or Calicchio running for office in 2013, just like they weren’t the ones pushing for a yes vote on a referendum to roll back rent controls since they aren’t real estate developers (Raia is a developer).

 “Again, they testified that you instructed them to bribe voters,” Farrell pressed forward.